 Additional benefits are the reduction of THD (Total Harmonic Distortion) due to the lower requirements in signal strength and the cancellation of crosstalk due to the elimination of the common ground wire (which is required in unbalanced connectors).

-With that out of the way, it is the TRRRS 5-pole connector that is typically associated with balanced stereo headphones.
+With that out of the way, the TRRRS 5-pole connector is typically associated with balanced stereo headphones.
 This tip-ring-ring-ring-sleeve scheme is wired as follows:

 - Tip: left channel headphone audio (positive polarity)